Chavrusa

 Unlike a teacher-student relationship, in which the student memorizes and repeats the material back in tests, chavrusa-style learning puts each student in the position of analyzing the text, organizing their thoughts into logical arguments, explaining their reasoning to their partner, hearing out their partner's reasoning, and questioning and sharpening each other's ideas, often arriving at entirely new insights into the meaning of the text.

 Definition

-Chavrusa is an Aramaic word meaning "friendship" or "companionship"; it can also mean "group of fellows".
-The Rabbis of the Mishnah and Gemara uses the cognate term chaver (חבר, "friend" or "companion" in Hebrew) to refer to the one with whom a person studies Torah.
+Chavrusa is an Aramaic word meaning "friendship" or "companionship".
+The Rabbis of the Mishnah and Gemara use the cognate term chaver (חבר, "friend" or "companion" in Hebrew) to refer to the one with whom a person studies Torah.
 In contemporary usage, chavrusa is defined as a "study partnership".

 A chavrusa usually refers to two students learning one on one.
 When three or more students learn together, they are called a chavura (חַבוּרָה, group; also chabura).
-It some communities, the idea of chavrusa can include two, three, four or even five individuals studying together.
-The Reform and Conservative movements have extended the idea of chavura to modern scholarship and poetry.

-(Note that a chavura (Ashkenazic pronunciation: chevra) can also refer to a group of individuals or families which is part study or prayer group, part social club.)
+In some communities, the idea of chavrusa can include two, three, four or even five individuals studying together.
+The Reform and Conservative movements have extended the idea of chavura to modern scholarship and poetry (note that a chavura (Ashkenazic pronunciation: chevra) can also refer to a group of individuals or families which is part study or prayer group, part social club).